Skip to Main Content

 Lateral Reading

-• Open new tabs and search for information about the website you're reading from Wikipedia or credible news sources.
+• Open a new tab to search for information about the website from others.

-• Look for information about the mission, funding, and potential biases.
+• Look for information on the website itself about who they are.
+Keep an eye out for mission, funding, and potential biases.

 Popular Vs Scholarly